I Love Beijing Tiananmen

+"I Love Beijing Tiananmen" (我爱北京天安门 (Wǒ ài Běijīng Tiān'ānmén)), is a children's song from the Cultural Revolution period of China that appears in the first volume of the state-compiled anthology New Songs of the Battlefield (1972–1976).
+The song is credited to composer Jin Yueling and lyricist Jin Guolin and is frequently cited as a classic example of Cultural Revolution children’s repertoire.

 History

-The lyricist of the song was Jin Guolin, a 12-year-old student who was in 5th grade in 1970, and the composer was Jin Yueling, a 19-year-old apprentice from Shanghai Sixth Glass Factory.
+The lyrics to the song were written by Jin Guolin, a 12-year-old student who was in 5th grade in 1970, and the composer was Jin Yueling, a 19-year-old apprentice from Shanghai Sixth Glass Factory.

 This song was part of the daily routine for many primary schools.
 It would be sung, following "The Internationale" and "The East is Red".
+It was also used as propaganda with a similar use to Red Sun in the Sky.

 The first three measures of the chorus of this song were used repeatedly as background music in Hong Kong 97, an infamous bootleg Super Famicom game released in 1995.
-The game, whose plot involved the transfer of sovereignty over Hong Kong in 1997, had a strong anti-Communist sentiment, and therefore, the song was used sarcastically.
+The game, whose plot involved the handover of Hong Kong in 1997, had a strong anti-communist sentiment.